 In the past, there were a great many melamine cabinets installed in homes and businesses.
-If you go into most local authority offices, you will probably be able to spot the same kind of white melamine cabinets that were once popular kitchen items.
+If you go into most local authority offices, you will probably be able to spot the same kind of white melamine cabinets that were once popular in kitchens.
 The plastic resin cabinets were seen as a cheap and durable alternative to solid wooden cabinets, but over time, they can start to look unattractive and old.
 In order to give your melamine cabinets a new lease of life, you should consider adding a new face to your cabinets.
-Consider using formica laminate as one alternative to this problem.
+Consider using formica laminate.
 Refacing your cabinets can be done quickly and easily without having to spend a lot of money on expensive cabinet replacement.

 Step 1 - Clean Thoroughly